Praveen76/ANOVA-Test-COVID-19/README.md

 * What is ANOVA-Test
 * Assumptions of ANOVA-Test
 * Types of ANOVA-Test
-* What are Post-hoc tests
+* What are Post-hoc tests; Tukey HSD test
 * Implementation of One-Way, and Two-Way ANOVA-Tests using statsmodels, and OLS Models.